UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_GameObject.rst

    .. deprecated:: 0.3.0

-      The object's bounding volume box used for culling.
+      (You can use bpy.types.Object.bound_box instead) The object's bounding volume box used for culling.

       :type: :class:`~bge.types.KX_BoundingBox`